-The Relief Date for the Distributed Overlay will be Q3 2023 (approximately 14 months prior to the NPA 226/519/548 PED of August 2024 identified using the July 2021 R-NRUF results).
+The Relief Date for the Distributed Overlay will be Q2 2023 (approximately 14 months prior to the NPA 226/519/548 PED of August 2024 identified using the July 2021 R-NRUF results).

-See Annex A, Figure 5 for a diagram of the Distributed Overlay Relief Option identified by the CNA.
+See Annex A, Figure 5 for diagram of the Distributed Overlay Relief Option identified by the RPC.

 Distributed Overlay

-A Distributed Overlay Relief Option was evaluated which would overlay the New NPA over all 210 Exchange Areas comprising the NPA 226/519/548 area.
+One Distributed Overlay Relief Option was evaluated which would overlay the NPA 382 over the 210 Exchange Areas comprising the NPA 226/519/548 area.
 See Annex A, Figure 5.

-The introduction of a Distributed Overlay would keep the same number of NPA Relief Planning areas in Manitoba.
+The introduction of a Distributed Overlay would keep the same number of NPA Relief Planning areas in Ontario.

 After this Distributed Overlay, CO Codes in NPA 226/519/548 would be expected to exhaust in Q4 2034.

-Subsequent exhaust of NPA 226/519/548 was forecast using the Five-Year Historical growth value of 72 CO Codes per year by comparing the July 2021 R-NRUF data in the table below: